kzawisto/bayesian_tree/README.md

 I built it independently, but later I that noticed current version is almost identical to what they give in paper: https://arxiv.org/pdf/1901.03214.pdf.

-I reproduced result for Haberman dataset they report, but it is not, as they claim, big improvement over sklearn CART, but only big improvement over CART with default parameters.
-It is in fact on par with hyperparameter tuned CART (but without tuning required).
-CART can give anything from 65 to 74% accuracy on this dataset.
+I reproduced result for Haberman dataset they report, but it is not clear if, as they claim, it is big improvement over sklearn CART - as they compare to default parameter version.
+CART can give anything from 65 to 74% accuracy on this dataset, while this model gives about 72%.